LIS-INFO671-Fall2023/Group4-arizona-postcard/pages/about.md

 {% include feature/jumbotron.html objectid= "coll014" %}

-{% include feature/nav-menu.html sections="About the Collection;Collection History" %}
+{% include feature/nav-menu.html sections="About the Collection;Collection History;Metadata" %}

 ## About the Collection